Professional Context

 💡 Expert Advice & Considerations

-Don't bother using Claude to generate lecture notes from scratch, it's a waste of time; instead, use it to analyze and improve your existing notes, and to generate quizzes that test your students' critical thinking skills.
+Veterans know to avoid depending on this system to generate lecture notes from scratch, it's a waste of time; instead, use it to analyze and improve your existing notes, and to generate quizzes that test your students' critical thinking skills.

 Advanced Prompt Library